mparsley1/eo-docs/README.md

 Data cubes will be used to provide information about changes over time and space.

 Alternatives to Sentinel Hub/X-Cube data cubes include Open Data Cube (ODC) and OpenEO.
-Sentinel Hub/X-Cube was chosen primarily because Sentinel Hub is used in ECHOES (i.e. in eo-mosaics) and, being a hosted service, it does not require additional infrastructure.
+Sentinel Hub/X-Cube was chosen primarily because Sentinel Hub is used in ECHOES (i.e. in eo-custom-scripts) and, being a hosted service, it does not require additional infrastructure.

 #### Comparison